 What’s got you thinking right now?

-I’m reading a draft of John Kotter’s new working paper on what advances in brain science can teach us about how humans can generate success in their approach to organizational change.
-I’ll be excited to share it with the world when it is ready because there are important new ideas there that will help many people.
+I’m reading a draft of John Kotter’s new book on what advances in brain science can teach us about how humans can generate success in their approach to organizational change.
+I’ll be excited to share it with the world when it is ready because there are important new ideas there that will help many people, especially in times of global crises.

 Share something about you that would most surprise people.